cloudflare/cloudflare-docs/products/magic-transit/src/content/about/health-checks/tunnel.md

 Tunnels in a _Degraded_ state transition to _Healthy_ when the failure rate for the previous 30 probes is less than 5%.
 This transition may take up to 30 minutes.

-Magic Transit's tunnel health check system allows a tunnel to transition quickly from _Healthy_ to _Degraded_ or _Down_ but only slowly from _Degraded_ or _Down_ to _Healthy_.
+Magic Transit’s tunnel health check system allows a tunnel to transition quickly from _Healthy_ to _Degraded_ or _Down_ but only slowly from _Degraded_ or _Down_ to _Healthy_.
 This [hysteresis](https://en.wikipedia.org/wiki/Hysteresis) dampens changes to tunnel routing caused by flapping and other intermittent network failures.

 Cloudflare always attempts to send traffic over available tunnel routes with the highest priority, even when all configured tunnels are in an unhealthy state.